narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 2) [OpenFrameworks 0.9.3](http://openframeworks.cc/download/) downloaded

-3) You've downloaded the source code of [copy of AudioKit](https://github.com/audiokit/AudioKit), and that your branch is pointed to 3.1.1 or later.
+3) You've downloaded the source code of [AudioKit](https://github.com/audiokit/AudioKit), and that your branch is pointed to 3.1.1 or later.

 We can go ahead and create our OpenFrameworks project now.
 Using the Project Generator, go ahead and